-Born Curtis Ousley in Fort Worth, Texas, his trademark was a honking Texas tenor sound inspired by his main influences Illinois Jacquet, Earl Bostic, Arnett Cobb albeit with a rock and roll edge.
+Born Curtis Ousley in Fort Worth, Texas, his trademark was a honking Texas tenor sound inspired by his main influences Illinois Jacquet, Earl Bostic and Arnett Cobb, albeit with a rock and roll edge.
 He moved to New York in 1952 and played with Lionel Hampton’s and Horace Silver’s jazz groups.

 Pursuing a career as a solo artist all the while, King Curtis recorded under his own name for the Prestige, Enjoy, Capitol and Atlantic labels.
-He cut such instrumental hits as “Soul Twist” (#1 R&B, #17 pop) and “Memphis Soul Stew” (#6 R&B, #33 pop).
+He cut such instrumental hits as “Soul Twist” (Number One R&B, Number Seventeen pop) and “Memphis Soul Stew” (Number Six R&B, Number Thirty-Three pop).
 In the late Sixties and early Seventies, he crossed paths with rock icons like Eric Clapton (who performed on King Curtis’s “Teasin’” in 1970) and the Allman Brothers Band (who paid tribute to King Curtis by incorporating his “Soul Serenade” into their “You Don’t Love Me” during a New York performance shortly after his death).
-King Curtis was revered by his fellow musicians, especially Duane Allman of the Allman Brothers Band (a fellow Atlantic Records sideman), and Robbie Robertson of The Band, who has cited him as a major influence.
+King Curtis was revered by his fellow musicians, especially Duane Allman of the Allman Brothers Band (a fellow Atlantic Records sideman) and Robbie Robertson of The Band, who have cited him as a major influence.